Get us in your inbox

 Photograph: Nicole Morgenthau

-Known for its world-class mountain biking, Moab also has great canyoneering routes that take you from carved sandstone slot canyons to ancient ruins and water-filled pools.
-Red River Adventures offers several guided canyoneering routes, including the relatively easy-to-moderate Ephedra’s Grotto and Chamisa Canyon, both of which include hiking, scrambling and a couple of rappels.
+Known for its world-class mountain biking, Moab offers great canyoneering routes that take you from carved sandstone slot canyons to ancient ruins and water-filled pools.
+Red River Adventures offers several guided canyoneering routes, including the relatively easy-to-moderate Ephedra’s Grotto and Chamisa Canyon.
+Both of these routes include hiking, scrambling, and a couple of rappels.
 The company also boasts day trips that combine canyoneering with rafting down the Colorado River.

 Waterfall rappelling | White Mountains, NH